 The IVA-2 CPT is decision support software that helps clinicians test and evaluate both visual and auditory attention and response control functioning.
 It includes free online, self-scoring ADHD parent, teacher, and self-rating scales which are integrated into its reports for clinical review in comparison to test results.
 A report writer is provided in order to help guide clinicians in considering the various relevant factors when making their diagnosis.
 By following a step-by-step process, you can evaluate the various factors needed to help you accurately diagnose ADHD in accordance with DSM-5 guidelines.
 Using the report writing system, you can complete an evaluation that includes your client’s clinical history, presenting symptoms, other psychological issues, clinical observations, rating scale results, and the IVA-2 test results.
 You can then make a diagnosis based on your comprehensive evaluation and can modify your report using the built-in, MS Word compatible word processor.
 It is now possible for you to administer, score the test, download the ADHD rating scale results, and complete your integrated and comprehensive report in less than an hour!

 “The IVA-2 has an incredible number of new features and ways of looking at the data.
 The report option will meet any needs you have and are wonderfully user-friendly.
 Report writing can be onerous and time consuming, but with IVA-2 it’s a dream.
 I liked the old IVA+Plus, but when the new IVA-2 came out – whooo!” – Anthea Stroman, R.N., Daniel Lowrance, Ph.D., Cales Psychology, Arlington, TX

-Now you can have the freedom to administer the IVA-2 at multiple locations without having to pay full-price for additional stations.
+Now you can have the freedom to administer the IVA-2 at an additional location without having to pay full-price for an additional station.
 For a one-time fee, you can add a special license to administer the IVA-2 from a second location.
 This license automatically renews at no additional charge when you renew your IVA-2 license.
 The new IVA-2 remote testing option allows you to administer tests from other locations online, on your iPad or even on your iPhone.
 Test data are uploaded back to your PC and are accessible only from your “master” IVA-2 license.
 Data are securely encrypted, and no PHI goes online.